 General updates about the Courts and Tribunals are available here: https://www.gov.uk/guidance/hmcts-daily-operational-summary-on-courts-and-tribunals-during-coronavirus-covid-19-outbreak

-First Tier and Upper Tribunal buildings have been closed to the public, and arrangements are being made to hear cases remotely.
+First Tier and Upper Tribunal buildings have limited opening, and arrangements are being made to hear many cases remotely.
 If you have not received information about your case from your representative or the Tribunal, you should contact them to ask for an update.

 New directions allow judges to indicate in some cases whether they think a decision on the papers without a hearing is appropriate.
 You should read any papers you get from the Tribunal carefully to see if you need to deal this in your case.